dmc1778/VulFuzzHelp/README.md

 ### Use binaries

-I tried several ways to change data directory of mongodb using normal installation, but since I am using a mounted drive with insufficient priviligaes, still I can't write to new data directory.
-Hence, I had to use pre compiled binaries since I can define data and log directories from scratch with all RWX permissions.
+I tried several ways to change the data directory of MongoDB using standard installation, but since I am using a mounted drive with insufficient privileges, still I can't write to the new data directory.
+Hence, I had to use pre-compiled binaries since I can define data and log manuals from scratch with all RWX permissions.

 # Compilations

 ## Build Pytorch from source

-One significant limitation of installing Pytorch using standard package managers such as pip and conda is that you do not have access to all of Pytorch's components.
-For example, one may want to run pytorch tests, which is not normally possible.
-As a result, building from source is strongly advised.
+One significant limitation of installing Pytorch using standard package managers such as pip and conda is that you cannot access all of Pytorch's components.
+For example, one may want to run PyTorch tests, which is not normally possible.
+As a result, building from a source is strongly advised.

-In order to build from source, you need to follow the following instructions:
+In order to build from the source, you need to follow the following instructions:

 ### Clone the repository
 ```
 Git clone https://github.com/pytorch/pytorch.git
 ```
-Then you have to change directory to pytorch repository:
+Then you have to change the directory to the Pytorch repository:
 ```
 Cd pytorch_dir
 ```

-Now checkout to the version of pytorch you want to use.
-We are using ```v1.7.0```:
+Now check out the version of Pytorch you want to use.
+We are using ```v1.8.0```:

 ```
 git checkout v1.7.0